What "beginner-friendly" means here

 How to SAVE

-Click the 💾 floppy disk icon (bottom left).
+Click the floppy disk icon (bottom left) of the game screen.
 Download the save file when prompted.

 How to LOAD

-Click the 📁 folder icon and select your save file to continue.
+Click the folder icon and select your save file to continue right where you left off.

-If you run into audio/input issues, try refreshing the page or switching browsers.
+If you run into audio or input issues, try refreshing the page or switching browsers.
 For best results on desktop, play in fullscreen.

 Yes.
 This list prioritises friendly pacing, familiar progression, and quality-of-life features.
 Start with Unbound or Gaia if you want the safest entry point.